Top pick

 Soft, Non-Scratching Wheels

-Hard plastic wheels can leave scuffs or scratches on wood.
-Look for vacuums with rubberized or felt-lined wheels.
-These glide smoothly across the surface without causing damage.
+Hard plastic wheels can scuff wood.
+Look for vacuums with rubberized or felt wheels.
+These glide over the surface.

 Suction Power and Control